pxu/leetcode-pxu/README.md

 # leetcode-pxuth
-This is just the solution I make for the leetcodes
+This is just the solution I made for the leetcodes